 Following university, local company, Trent Opera, was a particular influence in her early career.
 With this company she was encouraged to sing as part of the chorus in a UK tour of Gilbert & Sullivan’s HMS Pinafore and The Mikado; performing in major concert halls in London, Glasgow, Edinburgh, Birmingham and Manchester with a principal company of professionals as part of Raymond Gubbay productions.
 Following this, Alexandra was offered principal stage roles at the Buxton and Harrogate International Festivals for a number of years where her performances were credited by acclaimed adjudicators.
 Glittering reviews shortly followed in 2015 when Alexandra sang the role of Yum-Yum in The Mikado as part of The People’s Theatre Company at Nottingham Arts Theatre.

-Alexandra began her studies at Trinity Laban Conservatoire of Music & Dance in the autumn of 2015 under the tutelage of Professor Teresa Cahill LRAM AGSM and Helen Yorke.
-Opera scenes roles have included Virtú in Monteverdi’s L’incoronazione di Poppea, Dorinda in Handel’s Orlando and also involvement in performances of Tchaikovsky’s Eugene Onegin and Poulenc’s Dialogues des Carmélites, all at Blackheath Halls, London.
+Alexandra began her Post Graduate studies at Trinity Laban Conservatoire of Music & Dance in the autumn of 2015 under the tutelage of Professor Teresa Cahill LRAM AGSM and vocal coach Helen Yorke.
+Opera scenes roles included Virtú in Monteverdi’s L’incoronazione di Poppea, Dorinda in Handel’s Orlando and also involvement in performances of Tchaikovsky’s Eugene Onegin and Poulenc’s Dialogues des Carmélites, all at Blackheath Halls, London.
 Alexandra was then cast in Trinity’s summer opera Banished, a commissioned work by composer Stephen McNeff, based on Steve Gooch’s play Female Transport.
 The piece, directed by Elaine Kidd and conducted by Jessica Cottis, ignited a new love in Alexandra for contemporary opera.

 Alexandra started her second year of Post Graduate study at Trinity Laban Conservatoire of Music & Dance in September 2016 as a Kathleen Roberts Vocal Scholar.
 Opera roles included Pamina in Mozart’s Die Zauberflöte and Echo in Strauss’ Ariadne auf Naxos.
 Alexandra was also privileged enough to be selected to sing in a masterclass and concert lead by the Jette Parker Young Artists from the Royal Opera House under the supervision of David Gowland.

 Since graduating from Trinity Laban, Alexandra appeared in Stephen McNeff’s world premiere of The Burning Boy and more recently took the lead role of Maria in Leonard Bernstein’s West Side Story at Buxton Opera House under the direction of Paul Kerryson and musical director Mark Goggins to much acclaim.
+As an oratorio soloist, Alexandra sang the soprano solo in Mozart’s Requiem with Chipping Campden Festival Chorus.